garrett/jekyll-springboard-rdo/index.md

 {% endcapture %}

 {% comment %}
-FYI: Mardkdown doesn't like being rendered within HTML tag blocks, so we have to resort to using HTML snippets below
+FYI: Markdown doesn't like being rendered within HTML tag blocks, so we have to resort to using HTML snippets below for structure
 {% endcomment %}

 <div class="intro">